 Blacklist or Whitelist Specific IP Addresses

 You can block an IP address that is used for scraping data from your website.
-By identifying the pattern of the IP addresses or IP address, you can initiate the action through the .htaccess file, or even whitelist some other IPs to allow request from them.
+By identifying the pattern of the IP addresses or IP address, you can initiate the action through the .htaccess file, or even whitelist some other IPs to allow requests from them

 How to Outsmart Web Servers Implementing Anti-scraping Measures